sevmardi/mlhacks/README.md

-# machine-learning-hacks
+# Machine Learning Hacks
-Hacks in Machine Learning
+Things I've done in my free time.
+And others are just hacks or experimentals.